-All employees receiving reports of a potential violation of the University's Title IX policy are expected to promptly contact the Title IX Coordinator, within 24 hours of becoming aware of a report or incident.
-All initial contacts will be treated with privacy: specific information on any allegations received by any party will be reported to the Title IX Coordinator, but, subject to the University's obligation to redress severe violations, every effort will be made to maintain the privacy of those initiating an allegation.
-In all cases, University will consider the wishes of the reporting party with respect to how the reported misconduct is pursued, but reserves the right, when necessary to protect the community, to investigate and pursue a resolution even when a reporting party chooses not to initiate or participate in the resolution process.
+All employees receiving reports of potential Sexual Harassment are expected to promptly contact the Title IX Coordinator, within 24 hours of becoming aware of a report or incident.
+All initial contacts will be treated with privacy: specific information on any allegations received by any party will be reported to the Title IX Coordinator, but, subject to Herzing University's obligation to redress severe violations, every effort will be made to maintain the privacy of those initiating an allegation.
+In all cases, Herzing University will consider the wishes of the Complainant with respect to how the reported misconduct is pursued, but reserves the right, when necessary to protect the community, to investigate and pursue a resolution even when a Complainant chooses not to initiate or participate in the resolution process.